ABindoff/R_tutorials/3_Estimation.md

     ## Multiple R-squared:  0.3322, Adjusted R-squared:  0.3065
     ## F-statistic: 12.94 on 2 and 52 DF,  p-value: 2.756e-05

 This approach has the benefit of removing the mean effect of day.
 But what if (as in this case, but to a greater extreme) treatments aren't balanced over days?
 What if there is more than one random effect?
-What if the random effect has a different effect on the control group than treatment groups?
+What if the random effect has a different effect on the control group than on treatment groups?

 ### Mixed Models